This article was updated on February 10, 2023

 - Cleaning and sanitizing trash bins with effective cleaning supplies

-- Cleaning window sills, blinds, and curtains to allow fresh air to circulate
+- Cleaning window sills and blinds with a damp cloth to allow fresh air to circulate

 If things still feel a little stale when the deep cleaning is done and your budget allows, consider giving your customer-facing a minor (or even major) redesign.